offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Spreadsheet Workbench/Expressions/Property Access_TOPIC
 ```

 To reference an item in a list or tuple, use the `[]` operator.
-For example, `Sketch.Constraints[0]` will pull the first constraint within the sketch object.
+For example, `!!Sketch!!.!!Constraints!![0]` will pull the first constraint_FC within the sketch_FC object.

 To reference an enumeration option's text, use the `[]` operator in addition to referencing the enumeration option itself.
 For example, `Pad.Type.Enum[Pad.Type]` will pull out the text for `Pad.Type`, while `Pad.Type` itself will only return it's index within the enumeration.